As we all know, blackouts happen to everyone…eventually.

 - An Uninterruptible Power Supply (UPS) – is a device with a backup battery that provides several minutes of power in the event of a blackout.
 Typically they are used with computers, to protect sensitive data by allowing enough time for proper shutdown.

-- A Power Conditioner – is a device which filters and distributes power to complex electronic systems such those in a recording studio rack.
+- A Power Conditioner – is a device which filters and distributes power to various types of electronic gear such as studio monitors or audio interfaces.

-So if a power conditioner is what you’re really need, check out this post instead:
+So if a power conditioner is what you really need, check out this post instead:

 Otherwise, let’s continue…